amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 The nature of a linter runs against an exclusively descriptivist approach to language use — one needs a norms to be able to detect norm violations.
 Standard readability metrics are not defined in a way that would capture the kinds of suggestions that Proselint makes, focusing instead on reading ease rather than conventionality :cite:`flesch1948new`.
 Our lintscore is not a readability metric, but rather a metric by which our tool can itself be evaluated, using notions from signal detection theory (e.g., false positives) as an indirect measure of Proselint's trustworthiness.

-Despite our implicit prescriptivism, Proselint can be of use to standard descriptivist Natural Language Processing (:sc:`nlp`) techniques.
+Despite our implicit prescriptivism, Proselint can be of use to standard descriptivist Natural Language Processing (:math:`\textsc{nlp}`) techniques.
 Though Proselint has not been used in any extensive linguistic studies to date, Proselint fits the formal structure expected by many language-science techniques.
 Proselint emphasises different kinds of information in the feature sets it generates — usage and style choices rather than word frequencies and syntax trees.
 Due to this, Proselint has extensive applications as an input to other more standard linguistic techniques and as a means of drawing new insights about existing corpora.

 To evaluate Proselint's false positive rate, we built corpus of text from well-edited magazines believed to contain low rates of usage errors.
 In the course of assembling this corpus, we discovered a lacuna in the available linguistic corpora — there are no available annotated corpora that provide false-positive rates for style and usage violations [#]_.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
 Unfortunately, because our current corpus derives from copyrighted work, it cannot be released as part of open-source software.
-Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available for :sc:`nlp` research (outside of our internal testing and research).
+Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available for :math:`\textsc{nlp}` research (outside of our internal testing and research).

 .. [#] Editor :cite:`editor_compare` has built a corpus which compares the performance of various grammar checkers (not including Proselint).
 Their corpus consists of "real-world examples of grammatical mistakes and stylistic problems taken from published sources".
 A corpus made of errors will maximise true positives, but mistestimates false positive rates in entire real-world documents.
 Their corpus is not publicly available, and they do not provide a standard format for describing corpora annotated with false positives and negatives.